St. Louis DWI Attorneys

 - Boating while intoxicated (BWI or BUI)

-Although penalties will vary depending on the facts surrounding your case, your specific charge, and additional factors such as your prior criminal record, the repercussions you face can have a substantial and long-term impact on your life.
+Although penalties will vary depending on the facts surrounding your case, your specific charge, and additional factors, such as your prior criminal record, the repercussions you face can have a substantial and long-term impact on your life.
 Generally, Missouri enforces the following DWI penalties:

-In Missouri, a first DWI offense is considered a Class B misdemeanor, although charges may be elevated should certain aggravating circumstance be involved.
+In Missouri, a first DWI offense is considered a Class B misdemeanor, although charges may be elevated should certain aggravating circumstances be involved.
 Typically, a first offense is punishable by license suspensions, points on your driving record, fines, possible jail sentences, and other consequences.

 A second DWI conviction will subject you to a Class A misdemeanor and elevated criminal consequences.
-Penalties include lengthy license suspensions or revocations, fines, additional points added to your driving record, anywhere from two days to one year in jail.
+Penalties include lengthy license suspensions or revocations, fines, additional points added to your driving record, and anywhere from two days to one year in jail.